somufun/CryptoTrades/README.md

 https://www.tradingview.com/script/LvjqmpHS-Crypto-Trades/

 # Introduction:
 Please use the below script with caution - what worked in the past is not a gurantee to work in the future.
 Use it at your own risk.
 The below script works best in the weekly chart.
+And the idea is not to find the perfect top and to pick the perfect bottom.
+The idea is to find the right spot to enter and a sweet spot to exit.

 # Setup:
 1. You'll need the below as a pre-requisite: